Campus-Molndal-JIN23/todolist-Jafar-Hussein/README.md

 ## Description
 The motivation behind this project was to create a simple and user-friendly todo application.
 By building this application, I wanted to explore and understand the process of developing an application from scratch.

 The project is a todo application that helps users organize and manage their tasks.
-Users can create, edit, and mark tasks as completed.
+Users can create, edit, delete and mark tasks as completed.
 The application provides a clear overview of the remaining and completed tasks.

 By building this project, I have learned concepts and techniques in Java programming.
 I have gained experience in developing backend functionality and working with Java frameworks to create a robust and efficient application.
 ## Installation